 Q. What kind of injuries are covered?

 A. Most injuries at work are caused by a sudden accident or a repetitive activity.
 Dropping a heavy box on your foot would be considered a sudden accident.
 Using your hands everyday would be considered a repetitive activity that can cause injury over time.
-Both of these types of injuries are covered under workers compensation.
+Both of these types of injuries are covered.

 Even old injuries and preexisting conditions can be covered.

 Here’s some information on injuries that are commonly disputed and injuries that are not covered under the law.

 A. If you qualify for workers’ compensation in Michigan and you seek to establish entitlement to wage loss benefits, you must demonstrate that a work-related injury has caused a reduction of your maximum wage-earning capacity.

 This means that you must show how a work injury has stopped you from earning your full wages in work suitable to your qualifications and training.

 You must also consider other jobs that would pay you wages.
 If you can only perform a less paying job because of your injury, the system should pay differential wage loss benefits.